Safe In-Context Reinforcement Learning: Problem Formulation: Safe ICRL

-While ICRL has demonstrated remarkable generalization in out-of-distribution tasks, the safety of such generalization has been largely overlooked.
-This paper is the first to study the safety of ICRL.
-Particularly, we use the constrained MDP (CMDP) framework \citep{altman2021constrained}.
-In addition to the reward function $r$, we also have a cost function $c : \fS \times \fA \to \R$.
-At a state $S_t$, the agent executes an action $A_t$ and receives both a reward $R_{t+1}$ and a cost $C_{t+1} \doteq c(S_t, A_t)$.
-An episode is then
+We study the safety of ICRL using the CMDP framework \citep{altman2021constrained}.
+In addition to the reward function $r$, a CMDP involves a cost function $c : \fS \times \fA \to \R$ with an associated user-given budget $\delta$.
+At each time step $t$, after taking an action $A_t$ at a state $S_t$, the agent additionally receives a cost $C_{t+1} \doteq c(S_t, A_t)$.
+An episode in a CMDP therefore becomes

-We use $G_c(\tau) \doteq \sum_{t=1}^T C_t$ to denote the toal cost in the episode $\tau$.
-After some pretraining procedure, we obtain a policy $\pi_{\theta_*}$.
-We then execute this policy in a test MDP for multiple episodes $\tau_1, \dots, \tau_K$.
-With ICRL, we can expect that the episode return $G(\tau_k)$ increaes as $k$ increaes.
-But for safe ICRL, we would like to additionally see that the episode total cost $G_c(\tau_k)$ decreases as $k$ increases, ideally below some user-given threshold, say $\delta$.
-Moreover, when the user is more tolerant of the cost (i.e., with a larger $\delta$), the agent should obtain higher rewards (i.e., larger $G(\tau_k)$).
-We formalize these desiderata as the following constrained problem: